jonnonz1/nz-statute-book/acts/public/2007/immigration-advisers-licensing-act-2007.md

     (ii) an order for the payment of reasonable compensation to the complainant or another person under section 51(1)﻿(i).

 ### 53 Suspension of licence pending outcome of complaint
-(1) The Tribunal may suspend a licence where—
+(1) The Tribunal may suspend a licence if—
-  (a) a complaint has been made about the licensed immigration adviser; and (b) the complaint has been referred to the Tribunal by the Registrar under section 45(3) or 46(2); and (c) the complaint is being prepared for submission to the Tribunal; and (d) the Tribunal considers that it is necessary or desirable to suspend the licence having regard to the interests of the public.
+  (a) a complaint has been made about the licensed immigration adviser; and (b) the complaint—
+    (i) has been referred to the Tribunal by the Registrar under section 45(3) or 46(2); or (ii) is being prepared for submission to the Tribunal; and (c) the Tribunal considers that it is necessary or desirable to suspend the licence having regard to the interests of the public.
 (2) The process for suspending a licence under this section is as follows:
   (a) the Tribunal must give the licensee written notice of its intention to suspend the licence; and (b) the notice must—